miltontan/miltontan.github.io/_pages/links.md

 ## Info for Faculty
 <ul style="list-style-type:disk">
-  <li><a href="https://docs.google.com/spreadsheets/d/1pSPakvhJ7bmIA2ruakZUwp7NYKsoMiQyG6Nj0GJ41lk/">Readings on Diversity in Science</a></li>
-  <li><a href="https://dynamicecology.wordpress.com/2018/09/26/how-i-write-tenure-and-promotion-letters/">How I write tenure and promotion letters by Jeremy Fox</a></li>
+  <li><a href="https://dynamicecology.wordpress.com/2018/09/26/how-i-write-tenure-and-promotion-letters/">How I write tenure and promotion letters by Jeremy Fox (Dynamic Ecology)</a></li>
 </ul>